jebelz/GEO/README.md

      >>>T = M.spherical()
      >>>print T[0, 0], T[1, -1], T[2, -2], ..., T[2, 2]

-     \endverbatim
+are represenations of the same geometric object, as very different
-     are represenations of the same geometric object, as very different python objects.
+     python objects.

 Applications to polarization observables are
      demonstrated in faraday.py .

 The full transformation matrices associated with
      spherical representations of any dimensions 2j+1 for integer and 1/2-integer representations (j)  are in wigner.py, which also implements the decomposition of tensor-product spaces into